Rich McCormick: Education and military service

-McCormick was born in Las Vegas in 1968 and graduated from Central Catholic High School in Portland, Oregon in 1986.
+McCormick was born in Las Vegas in 1968 and graduated from Central Catholic High School in Portland, Oregon, in 1986.
 He earned a Bachelor of Science from Oregon State University in 1990.
 He earned his Master of Business Administration from National University in 1999 and his Doctor of Medicine at Morehouse School of Medicine in 2010.

-He served in the United States Marine Corps and United States Navy for over 20 years.
-In the Marine Corps, he was a helicopter pilot and in the Navy, he reached the rank of commander.
+McCormick served in the United States Marine Corps and United States Navy for over 20 years, spending time in Africa, South Korea, Afghanistan, and the Persian Gulf.
+In the Marine Corps, he was a Naval Aviator and piloted the CH-53E Super Stallion Helicopter; in the Navy, he was a Medical Corps officer and reached the rank of commander.
+During his Marine Corps service, McCormick was cast in the well known U.S Marine Corps recruiting commercial “Chess”.
 He is an emergency physician and works at Gwinnett Medical Center.